That’s right, my friend. No strings attached.

 D. Her PEEP level will decrease

-To get this one correct, you must have an understanding of lung compliance.
-You also have to take into account that the ventilator is in the pressure control mode, which means that the pressure is preset.
+To get this one correct, you must have a basic understanding of lung compliance.
+You also have to take into account that the ventilator is in the pressure control mode, which means that the pressure is pre-set.

 If there is a decrease in lung compliance when the ventilator is operating in the pressure control mode, the machine will continue delivering a constant pressure.
 But, since the lungs don’t expand as much when there is decreased compliance, it reaches the set pressure limit much faster.
-That means that there will be a decreased tidal volume.
+That means that there will be a decrease in the delivered tidal volume.

 The correct answer is: A. Her delivered volume will decrease

-8. You are called to assess a patient on the ventilator that is currently in volume control mode.
-After performing endotracheal suctioning, which of the following would indicate effective clearance of retained secretions?
+8. A 70-year-old male patient is intubated and receiving mechanical ventilation in the volume controlled A/C mode.
+After performing endotracheal suctioning, which of the following would indicate the effective clearance of retained secretions?

 B. A decreased inspiratory time